 In England, Narelle worked in a large small animal clinic and treated an increasingly large number of rabbit patients over three years.
 Returning to Australia it became obvious that rabbits where increasing in popularity, especially as inside house rabbits.
 Narelle opened the Melbourne Rabbit Clinic in June 2006 to cater for the growing number of pet rabbits in Melbourne.
 This was located in Hallam, sharing space with an emergency centre.
 As the popularity of rabbits in Melbourne increased the Melbourne Rabbit Clinic moved to its own standalone hospital in Ferntree Gully in 2010.
 This is the first rabbit and guinea pig only clinic in Australia.

 Narelle lives in the leafy Dandenong Ranges with her husband and two children.
-They share their house with two goats, six chooks, two cats, two guinea pigs, two dogs, six goldfish and of course two rabbits!
+They share their house with two goats, six chooks, two cats, two dogs, six goldfish and of course two rabbits!
 This is actively instilling a love for all animals in their two children.

-Narelle has worked exclusively with rabbits and guinea pigs for the last ten years and is devoted to these little creatures.
+Narelle has worked exclusively with rabbits and guinea pigs for over ten years and is devoted to these little creatures.
 She regularly provides lectures and information for veterinary students, vets and others in the animal industry promoting rabbits and guinea pigs.

-Sharn is the Practice Manager at Melbourne Rabbit Clinic.
-She is also a qualified veterinary nurse having completed Certificate IV in Veterinary Nursing and with eight years of nursing experience under her belt.
-Sharn has been part of the Melbourne Rabbit Clinic family for the past six years.
+Sharn is a senior nurse at Melbourne Rabbit Clinic, with her Certificate IV in veterinary nursing and over ten years of nursing experience under her belt.
+Sharn has been part of the Melbourne Rabbit Clinic family since 2009.

 Sharn has always had pet rabbits and guinea pigs.
 She used to be involved in responsible breeding of pedigree rabbits and guinea pigs, showing and participation in pet expos.
 She has done a lot of her own research on these special species through reading books, websites, chatting to reputable people and always thinking critically for herself.
-Sharn has always done her own grooming and now extends her expertise to other rabbits and guinea pigs by being MRC’s very own groomer.
+Sharn runs her own boarding facility in her home in Frankston and makes her own healthy treats for bunnies and piggies.

 Sharn has a lot compassion for owners and special interest in the extensive (but sometimes hard to find) range of toys and grooming products for rabbits and guinea pigs.
 She always has an eye out for new merchandise and also has an interest in marketing.
-Sharn currently shares her house with Diesel, her baby Chihuahua, Muffy, her 11 years old cat, and Buzz and Fonzie, two rare long-haired guinea pigs.
+Sharn currently shares her house with her son Rhys, her Chihuahua Diesel, and Rocko, Frida and Josie, her very fluffy guinea pigs.
 Sharn’s hobbies include shopping (she has expensive taste), cooking entrées, travelling and socialising.

 Karen initially became involved with the clinic as a client.
-She joined the clinic many years ago as a receptionist and is now part of the team as a vet nurse whilst currently completing her final year of Certificate IV in vet nursing.
+She joined the clinic many years ago as a receptionist and is now part of the team as a vet nurse having completed her Certificate IV in veterinary nursing.